Sacred Fire Pot

 unrecognizable after being the main character on freezing

-We will illustrate this with photos taken by Ode Windels, next to the
+We illustrated this with photos taken by Ode Windels, next to the

 sacred fire pot, tidy, disassembled, waiting to perform his ritual.